BookingEasy/booking-easy-wp/readme.txt

 1. How to identify my Sagenda account in WordPress?
 Copy the token from your Sagenda account and paste it into your WordPress installation

 == Upgrade Notice ==
-= 1.0.4 =
+= 1.0.5 =
+* IMPROVED : By default the frontend module will already pre-select the next week.
+* FIXED : Issue in highlighted dates in Sagenda booking module calendar.
+* FIXED : Correct a bug happening with in case of recursive event in the same date range.
-* IMPROVED : Better way to call WebServices and give more input to the user in case of WebServices blocked by the hosting provider.
+* FIXED : Improved message displayed to user in case of error.

 == Changelog ==

 = 1.0.5 =
 * IMPROVED : By default the frontend module will already pre-select the next week.
 * FIXED : Issue in highlighted dates in Sagenda booking module calendar.
-* FIXED :
-* FIXED :
-* FIXED :
-* FIXED :
+* FIXED : Correct a bug happening with in case of recursive event in the same date range.
-* FIXED :
+* FIXED : Improved message displayed to user in case of error.

 = 1.0.4 =
 * IMPROVED : Better way to call WebServices and give more input to the user in case of WebServices blocked by the hosting provider.